David White (musician): Later career

 White then wrote and co-produced "The Thought of Loving You" for The Crystal Mansion, of which he became a member.
 It has been covered by Cher, The Manhattan Transfer, Astrud Gilberto, Lou Christie, The Spiral Starecase, and Wayne Newton.

 In 1971, White recorded a Brooks Arthur-produced solo album for Bell Records titled Pastel, Paint, Pencil and Ink under the name of David White Tricker (Tricker being his family name).

 He lectured at a community college and studied film scoring and orchestration at UCLA Extension.

 Personal life

-In 1959, at the age of nineteen, White married sixteen-year-old Joanne "Dee" Rody.
-The marriage lasted twelve years and produced three children: Wendy, Linda, and Jody; Linda died in 2013.
+In 1959, at the age of 19, White married 16-year-old Joanne "Dee" Rody.
+The marriage lasted 12 years and produced three children: Wendy, Linda, and Jody; Linda died in 2013.
 In 1998, White married Sandra Simone.
 He and Simone were actively engaged in writing, producing, and discovering new talent.

-David White died in Las Vegas, Nevada on March 16, 2019, at the age of 79; his daughter Wendy attributed the cause of his death as lung and throat cancer.
+David White died in Las Vegas, Nevada, on March 16, 2019, at the age of 79; his daughter Wendy said he died of lung and throat cancer.